+STEP 4:

-STEP 4: Guidance: The fourth step is to determine the physical fire protection measures relevant to protection of people in the event of fire.
+The fourth step is to determine the physical fire protection measures relevant to protection of people in the event of fire.

 Although some of the information on fire protection measures may be obtained from discussion with management it is primarily obtained through physical inspection.

 17.0 MEANS OF ESCAPE FROM FIRE Record of Assessors Findings Relevant Photographs 17.1 Is the design and maintenance of the means of escape considered adequate?
 Yes Flats typically discharge onto the main lift lobby area, which in turn discharges onto the staircase, which discharges at ground floor level, with egress via the main front entrance door to the property.
 17.2 More specifically: a.
 Are travel distances considered reasonable where there is single direction escape?
-Yes Dead end corridor situations with travel distances in excess of 7.5m, were noted.
-Mitigation in the form of the AOV system and fire suppression system to the common parts corridors provided at each floor level.
-Escape routes are obvious, direct and unobstructed.
+Yes Dead end corridor situations were with travel distances in excess of 7.5m.
+Mitigation in the form of the AOV and fire suppression system to the common parts corridors provided at each floor level.

 b.
-Are travel distances considered reasonable where there are alternative means of escape?
-N/A Yes The provision of exits is as per original construction and considered to be adequate for the number of people expected to be present in the block at any one time. necessary?
-Yes The front door is inwards opening, but this is acceptable for the expected number of occupants within the building.
-Yes Final exit doors are self-closing to prevent unauthorised access to the block. glazing) protecting escape routes and staircases of a suitable standard and maintained in sound condition?
-Yes The common parts walls, ceilings and partitions forming the means of escape route appear to provide satisfactory protection to the escape routes.
+Are travel distances consid there are alternative mean N/A c.
+Is there an adequate provis sion of exits?
+Yes The provision of exits is as per original construction and considered to be adequate for the number of people expected to be present in the block at any one time. d.
+Do fire exits open in the di necessary? rection of escape where Yes The front door is inwards opening, but this is acceptable for the expected number of occupants within the building. e.
+Is there a satisfactory mean ns for securing exits?
+Yes Final exit doors are self-closing to prevent unauthorised access to the block. f.
+Is the fire-resisting constru glazing) protecting escape suitable standard and mair Yes The common parts walls, ceilings and partitions forming the means of escape route appear to provide satisfactory protection to the escape routes.

 g.
 Is the fire resistance of doors to staircases and the common areas considered adequate, and are the doors maintained in sound condition?
-Yes Common area doors were determined to be adequately fire rated.
-It is necessary to confirm that the vent provided to the ground floor lobby door is an intumescent type of vent.
-Refer to Action Plan h.
+Yes Common area doors were determined to be adequately fire rated. h.
 Are suitable self-closing devices fitted to doors in the common areas?
-Yes Common parts doors are provided with self closers. i.
+Yes Common parts doors are provided with self closers.
+Some of the common parts doors are being wedged open related to the ongoing redecoration works.
+It is assumed the wedges are removed at the end of each working day.
+The 4th floor door closer was defective and should be replaced.
+Refer to Action Plan i.
 Is the fire resistance of doors to meter cupboards/storerooms/plant rooms in the common areas considered adequate, and are they adequately secured and/or fitted with suitable self-closing devices?
 Yes